jdiopen/jdiopen.github.io/README.md

 - **15/10/18 1-2PM in the teaching room: Open Science Q&A.** Bring all your questions and concerns regarding open science to our first session of the academic year!
 A great opportunity to get acquainted if you have missed our previous sessions.

 ### News
-- Together with the [GRIEVANCE project](https://www.grievance-erc.com/) we are running a survey on open science & terrorism studies.
+- Together with the [GRIEVANCE project](https://www.grievance-erc.com/) we are running a survey on **open science & terrorism studies**.
 If you are a terrorism researcher, please consider participating [here](https://www.soscisurvey.de/openscience_terrorismstudies/).

 ### Getting started
 - Curious about open science?
 Too lazy too read?
 Check out our ["no-reading reading list"](https://jdiopen.github.io/noreading.pdf) which contains lots of great videos and podcasts to ease you into the open science movement.
 Don't mind a little bit of reading?
 Check out the papers on our [OSF page](https://osf.io/ymw3e/).